Turkcell/TurkcelIId_iOS_sdk/README.md

 TurkcellId_iOS_sdk
 ===================

-Turkcell ID SDK provides an authentication mechanism for Android applications by using Turkcell user info.
+Turkcell ID SDK provides an authentication mechanism for iOS applications by using Turkcell user info.

 Application ID could be get from sabri.elci@turkcell.com.tr